Shadow: That's a lotta Jesus.

-- Oracle Of Tao: God usually appears throughout the game as the Triforce.
+- Oracle of Tao: God usually appears throughout the game as the Triforce.
 When actually pictured in battle, God looks like Pistis Sophia (Holy Spirit), a sort of Mother Earth archetype (God), and a female Jesus on the cross.
-This picture takes up the who screen with an Amazing Technicolor Battlefield showing a few different creation myths spliced together.
+This picture takes up the whole screen with an Amazing Technicolor Battlefield showing a few different creation myths spliced together.

-- Touhou: Suwako is a blonde Shinto goddess of Earth.
+- Touhou Project: Suwako is a blonde Shinto goddess of Earth.
 And she was supposed to have carved significant chunks of Japanese land into existence.

 - Prince Shotoku —here known as Toyosatomimi-no-Miko and is a girl— looks like a very Caucasian boy, even though Japanese nobles from his time claim descent from Amaterasu.

 - Shou also looks like a Caucasian boy despite being a disciple/avatar of Buddhist deity Vaisravana.
 In her case, she was a tiger prior to becoming an avatar, so the light-brown hair is justified.

 - Some characters in Yo-kai Watch are based off of religious figures.
 For example, Lord Enma is based on the God of Death, but he's a young-looking Bishōnen with red skin and yellow Anime Hair.

 - In The Elder Scrolls series, the Daedric Princes are Eldritch Anthropomorphic Personifications of the spheres over which they govern.
 Technically formless deities, they can take any shape they wish, though the majority do take a fairly consistent humanoid shape when dealing with mortals, with gender more likely to change between appearances (Boethiah and Mephala being most prone to this) than race.